Employee turnover, in its simplest form, refers to the number of employees that leave you business and have to be replaced, in a given period of time.

 You have decided to dismantle the tradition structures that you've operated with for a long time.
 You accept that you do not have all the answers and you want more input from your staff.
 Great!

 So how did such a noble idea go so wrong?
 Why are you so unhappy with the information and how you are getting it?
 Can't these people ever get anything right?

 When Business Owners complain to be about communication problems with their staff, this is almost always at the top of their list.
 But I usually have one question for them, "Did you give them any guidelines about how to keep you informed?"

 The answers generally range from a thoughtful "not really" to a puzzled "no..."

 I find that communication problems are one of the big sources of employee turnover in small businesses.
 It seems obvious then, that your goal should be to make sure your communication is as effective as it can be.

-So here are a few guidelines that you can use to help you improve the way your staff keeps you informed:
+So here is a template you can use for how your staff should keep you informed:

 1. Keep me informed regularly; I don’t like ad hoc approaches or surprises.